ChiliLabs/test-tasks/ios_developer.md

 - Documentation (https://developers.giphy.com/docs/api/)
 - UI up to interpretation - only things mentioned in requirements are mandatory;

-### ** Important **
-- It is ok to re-use parts of code from other sources.
-But it is important to understand it and to be able to explain what it does, as well as to attribute the original author.

 ### Contact
 - Please reply either directly to the e-mail that was sent to you or to studio@chililabs.io.
 The task must be attached as a link to a repository with public access.
 If you haven’t done so previously, please also attach your CV.